jasminex21/sotd_decider/README.md

 # SOTD Decider
-Script to objectively determine my Song of the Day using the notion of TF-IDF scores.
+Script to quantitatively determine my Song of the Day using the notion of TF-IDF scores.

 #### Background
 I have a little tradition of posting my "song of the day" (SOTD from here on) on a private Instagram story each evening alongside a summary of my day (a therapeutic exercise, kind of).
 My classification of a song as my SOTD is generally subjective, but it tends to be the most *repeated* song I listened to in the given day that is also the most *unique*.
 As in, it should be a song that I listened to a lot in the given day, that I didn't listen to as much in other days.
 I realized that my mental model of deciding on a SOTD can be likened to a TF-IDF score, where in this application each song is equivalent to a term/word, and each day is equivalent to a document.